carsonzchen/MSiA423_ACE.AI/README.md

 **0. Set up environment**

-a) The environment.yml file contains the packages required to run the model code.
+a) The environment_windows.yml or environment_linux.yml file contains the packages required to run the model code, depending on if you are running it on a windows or linux machine.
 You need to use conda to setup the virtual environment.
 The default environment name is ace.
 You may replace it with another environment name of your choice.

-###### conda env create --name ace -f environment.yml
+###### conda env create --name ace -f environment_xxx.yml
 ###### conda activate ace

 b) AWS RDS configuration